Nevada: ELL Resources

-As of the 2016-2017 school year, Nevada's schools were home to over 75,000 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in Nevada were Spanish, Filipino, Tagalog, Chinese, and Vietnamese.
+About 17% of Nevada's students are English language learners (ELLs).
+In recent years, the most common five languages spoken by ELLs in Nevada have been Spanish, Filipino, Tagalog, Chinese, and Vietnamese.
 (U.S. Dept. of Education, National Center for Education Statistics)

 Nevada is a member of WIDA (World-Class Instructional Design and Assessment).
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners which offers states programming for identifying and annually assessing the English language development of its English learners.

 Note: For more state-by-state data and information, see New America's English Learner Accountability Hub.
 In addition, this page features articles and videos with Juliana Urtubey, a National Teacher of the Year and Nevada Teacher of the Year.

 - Multilingual Certifications: Nevada Seal of Biliteracy

 - WIDA: Nevada Contact Information